-For financial assets measured at amortized cost, expected credit losses are assessed and recognized at the end of each fiscal year.
+For financial assets measured at amortized cost, valuation loss allowance for expected credit losses is assessed and recognized at the end of each fiscal year.

-When the credit risk of such financial instruments has increased significantly at the end of the fiscal year after initial recognition, the expected credit losses for such financial instruments are measured at an amount equal to expected lifetime losses considering all reasonable and supportable information including forecasts.
-On the other hand, when the credit risk has not increased significantly since initial recognition, the expected credit loss allowances for such financial instruments is measured at an amount equal to the expected credit losses for 12 months.
-However, for trade receivables, expected credit losses are always measured at an amount equal to expected lifetime losses regardless of the above.
+When the credit risk of such financial instruments has increased significantly at the end of the fiscal year after initial recognition, the reserve for doubtful accounts for such financial instruments is measured at an amount equal to expected lifetime losses considering all reasonable and supportable information including forecasts.
+Such information specifically incorporates the following indicators.